adjacentlink/emex/emex.md

              EMOE.
 This is not currently implemented.

 6. STOPPING: An EMOE enters the STOPPING state triggered by a `StopEmoeRequest`.
-During this stopping state, the EMOEs emulation applications are halted and the EMOE container is stopped and removed.
+During this stopping state, the EMOE applications are halted and the EMOE container is stopped and removed.
 The EMOE STOPPING state is signaled by `StopEmoeReply[result=PASS]` or by an `EmoeStateTransitionEvent[state=STOPPING] in case of an